vimalathithan17/quantum-classification-train/README.md

 3) `dre_standard.py` and `dre_relupload.py`
 	- `--verbose` (flag): Enable verbose logging for QML model training steps.
-	- `--override_steps` (int, optional): Override the number of training steps from the tuned parameters.
 	- `--n_qbits` (int, optional): Override number of qubits (or selected features) used by the model/pipeline.
 	- `--datatypes` (str..., optional): Space-separated list of datatypes to train (overrides default `DATA_TYPES_TO_TRAIN`).
 Example: `--datatypes CNV Prot`.
 	- `--n_layers` (int, optional): Override number of ansatz layers for the QML model.